 Terms Definitions Accounting Records Records and underlying Documents comprising initial and other accounting entries and associated supporting Documents such as: (a) cheques; (b) Records of electronic funds transfers; (c) invoices; (d) contracts; (e) the general and subsidiary ledgers, journal entries and other adjustments to the financial statements that are not reflected in journal entries; and (f) work sheets and spread sheets supporting costs allocations, computations, reconciliations and disclosures.
-Acquisition Value has the meaning set out in Article 106(7)(a).
+Acquisition Value has the meaning set out in Article 102(7)(a).
 Allotment in relation to Shares, a transaction by which a person acquires the unconditional right to be included in a Company's register of Shareholders in respect of such Shares.
-Annual General Meeting the General Meeting held by the Shareholders of a Company as an annual General Meeting in each year.
-Appointed Publication A publication which is either: a. a website written in English and is appointed by the Registrar; or; b. a newspaper published in English with national circulation in the UAE and, if different, a newspaper with national circulation in the country where the Company has its principal place of business.
+Annual General Meeting the General Meeting held by the Shareholders of a Public Company as an annual General Meeting in each year.

-Terms Definitions Articles of Association in relation to a Company, its articles of association as originally framed or as altered in accordance with this Law.
+Terms Definitions Appointed Publication a publication which is either: (a) a newspaper published in English with national circulation in the UAE and, if different, a newspaper with national circulation in the country where the Company has its principal place of business and would reasonably be capable of bringing the matter to the attention of any persons who may be affected; or (b) a website written in English and is appointed by the Registrar for such purpose.
+Articles of Association in relation to a Company, its articles of association as originally adopted or as altered in accordance with this Law.
+Authorised Person A person defined as such in Schedule 1 - item 3 of the Regulatory Law No. 1 of 2004.
 Board of Directors of the DIFCA the governing body of the DIFCA.
-Commercial Licence the commercial licence of a Company issued by the Registrar.
+Commercial Licence has the meaning given to the term in the DIFC Operating Law.
 Company a Private Company or a Public Company.
-Company Limited by Shares a body corporate incorporated as such in the DIFC prior to the commencement date of this Law.
-Connected Person Has the meaning given under Article 86(4).
-Constitutional Documents For the purposes of Part 7chapter 9 of Part 7, the Articles of Association of a Company and any other resolutions and agreements of which a copy or a written memorandum, as appropriate, is submitted to the Registrar in accordance with Article 28.
+Company Limited by Shares a body corporate incorporated as such in the DIFC under the Previous Law.
+Confirmation Statement has the meaning given to the term in the DIFC Operating Law.
+Connected Person has the meaning given under Article 82(4).
 Court the DIFC Court as established under Dubai Law.
-Creditors includes present, prospective and contingent creditors.
-Decision-making Procedures the decision-making procedures prescribed in the Regulations for the exercise of the powers of the Registrar under the Law where are stated to be subject to such procedures.
+Creditor includes a present, prospective and contingent creditor.
+Decision-making Procedures has the meaning given to the term in the DIFC Operating Law.
 DFSA the Dubai Financial Services Authority.
 DIFC the Dubai International Financial Centre.
+DIFC Operating Law the DIFC Operating Law No. 6 of 2018.
 DIFCA the DIFC Authority established under Dubai Law.
-Director a person, by whatever name called, who is: (a) appointed to the position of a director; or (b) appointed to the position of an alternate director, and is acting in that capacity; or (c) not validly appointed as a director, but is acting in the position of a director (i.e. a de-facto director).
-Distribution has the meaning given in Article 72(7).
+Director a person, by whatever name called, who is: (a) appointed to the position of a director; or (b) appointed to the position of an alternate director, and is acting in that capacity; or (c) not validly appointed as a director, but is acting in the position of a director.
+Distribution has the meaning given in Article 68(7).
 Document includes summons, notice, statement, return, account, order and other legal process, and registers.
 Employee in relation to a Company means any individual who is appointed or employed by the Company whose services are provided to, or for the purposes of the Company, and includes any Officer of the Company.